CogniPilot/brave_docs/docs/index.md

-# About Airy Alicanto
+# About Brave Bennu (COMING SOON)

-An [Alicanto](https://en.wikipedia.org/wiki/Alicanto) is a bird from  Chilean mythology known to eat gold or silver and then glow.
-The bird is incapable of flight after overindulging on ore.
+[Bennu](https://en.wikipedia.org/wiki/Bennu) is an ancient Egyptian deity linked with the Sun, creation, and rebirth.
+Typically shown in depictions as a heron like bird wearing a crown, Bennu is believed to have been the original inspiration for the phoenix legends that developed in Greek mythology.

-**Airy Alicanto** represents the origin of CogniPilot's light weight, and minimalistic software stack following a correct by construction software paradigm.
+**Brave Bennu** represents the next evolution of CogniPilot's light weight, and minimalistic software stack following a correct by construction software paradigm.

 ## Correct by Construction Design Drivers